Common story: First ________ Church gets a new minister—Pastor Joe.

 Why did this happen to First Church?
 Nothing else changed.

 The building remained the same.
 The worship times remained the same.
-The ministry programs remained the same.
-The key staff remained the same.

 The only thing that changed was the pastor.